rushminatorr/platform/infrastructure/README.md

 In the terraform directory, run:

-1. *terrafor    m init* to initialize your terraform directory
+1. *terraform init* to initialize your terraform directory
 2. *terraform plan -var-file="vars-dev.tfvars"* pass in your vars file
 3. *terraform apply -var-file="vars-dev.tfvars" -auto-approve * apply will create your resources
 4. *terraform destroy -var-file="vars-dev.tfvars" -auto-approve * use the destroy command to delete all your resources